-Rounds start mid-morning with our full team of fellows, rotators, students, the attending, and a pharmacy resident.
+Rounds start mid-morning with our full team of fellows, rotators, students, the attending and a pharmacy resident.
 We head to Radiology and review any new or questionable images.
 MRI confirms what we suspected, tibial osteomyelitis.
-Chest XR shows a cavitary lesion concerning for activate pulmonary TB.
+Chest X-Ray shows a cavitary lesion concerning for activate pulmonary tuberculosis.
 We head around to see our patients.
-Plans are made, teams are called, and diseases are stamped out.
+Plans are made, teams are called and diseases are stamped out.